inscist/api-guidelines/Guidelines.md

   - If the request uses the OPTIONS method and contains the Access-Control-Request-Method header, then it is a preflight request intended to probe for access before the actual request.
 Otherwise, it is an actual request.
 For preflight requests, beyond performing the steps below to add headers, services **MUST** perform no additional processing and **MUST** return a 200 OK.
 For non-preflight requests, the headers below are added in addition to the request's regular processing.
   - Add an Access-Control-Allow-Origin header to the response, containing the same value as the Origin request header.
 Note that this requires services to dynamically generate the header value.
 Resources that do not require cookies or any other form of [user credentials][cors-user-credentials] **MAY** respond with a wildcard asterisk (*) instead.
 Note that the wildcard is acceptable here only, and not for any of the other headers described below.
   - If the caller requires access to a response header that is not in the set of [simple response headers][cors-simple-headers] (Cache-Control, Content-Language, Content-Type, Expires, Last-Modified, Pragma), then add an Access-Control-Expose-Headers header containing the list of additional response header names the client should have access to.
-  - If the request requires cookies, then add an Access-Control-Allow-Credentials header set to "true."
+  - If the request requires cookies, then add an Access-Control-Allow-Credentials header set to "true".
   - If the request was a preflight request (see first bullet), then the service **MUST**:
     - Add an Access-Control-Allow-Headers response header containing the list of request header names the client is permitted to use.
 This list need only contain headers that are not in the set of [simple request headers][cors-simple-headers] (Accept, Accept-Language, Content-Language).
 If there are no restrictions on headers the service accepts, the service **MAY** simply return the same value as the Access-Control-Request-Headers header sent by the client.
     - Add an Access-Control-Allow-Methods response header containing the list of HTTP methods the caller is permitted to use.